 - land use

-Deforestation Slowdown in the Legal Amazon: Prices or Policies?
+Deforestation Slowdown in the Brazilian Amazon: Prices or Policies?

 Published: March, 2012

-Deforestation and biomass decay have accounted for approximately 17% of global greenhouse gas emissions (IPCC, 2007).
-This raises concerns about the extent of forest clearings in the Amazon, the planet’s largest rainforest tract.
-The region has long been the world’s most active agricultural frontier in terms of forest loss and CO2 emissions.
-In Brazil, the conversion of forest areas in the Amazon biome has contributed nearly half of the country’s total net CO2 emissions (MCT, 2010).
+Deforestation and biomass decay, in large part originating from the clearing of tropical forests, have contributed almost a fifth of global greenhouse gas emissions (IPCC, 2007).
+This raises concerns about the extent of forest clearings in the Amazon, the planet’s largest rainforest tract and a region that has long been the world’s most active agricultural frontier in terms of forest loss and CO2 emissions.
+In Brazil, the conversion of forest area and land use change has accounted for over 75% of the country’s total net CO2 emissions (MCT, 2010).

-Identifying whether the deforestation slow-down was due to economic circumstances or resulted from conservation policies introduced during that period could provide critical input for policymakers in Brazil and in other countries.
-We assess the contribution of Brazil’s policies to decreased deforestation rates by using regression techniques to disentangle the impacts of the policies from those of other potential explanatory factors, such as agricultural price cycles and other possible drivers of deforestation.
+Identifying whether the deforestation slowdown was due to economic circumstances or resulted from conservation policies introduced during that period could provide critical input for policymakers in Brazil and in other countries.
+We assess the contribution of Brazil’s policies to decreased deforestation using regression techniques to disentangle the impacts of policies from those of other potential explanatory factors, such as agricultural prices and other possible drivers of deforestation.